darklight-studios/AuditingIssue/README.md

 Issue for [Darklight Nova Core](https://github.com/darklight-studios/darklight-nova-core)

 ### Function
-The Auditing checks that auditing policies have been set in Windows (Local Security Policy)
+The Auditing issue checks that auditing policies have been set in Windows (Local Security Policy)

 ### Use